 - In plants, the reaction for photosynthesis is

-- Van Niel used the similarities between the process of photosynthesis in plants and green and purple sulfur to propose that the oxygen produced by plants came from water.
+- Van Niel used the similarities between the process of photosynthesis in plants and in green and purple sulfur bacteria to propose that the oxygen produced by plants came from water.

 - Subsequent experiments using isotopes of oxygen confirmed Van Niel’s proposed ideas.